NikiStepak/CA_MC_DRX/README.md

 And if you use IntelliJ you should create a new project in this folder.

-Then you should open Run > Edit Configurations... > Modify options > Add VM options and add in created field (VM options) this:
+Then you should open Run > Edit Configurations... > Modify options > Add VM options and copy to created field (VM options) this text:

 --module-path \javafx-sdk-16\lib (here is adress of your javafx sdk folder)